 “When we considered adopting a new system, we ran tests on processing performance using the massive amount of data that we normally use in business,” Yabe says.
 “The results we obtained by creating actual analysis models revealed that only SAS could attain the processing speeds and strong forecasting accuracy at a level that could withstand use in our business environment.
 When we looked at further use of sensor data, we found that SAS supports the entire series of steps in the analytics life cycle, offers high-speed processing of considerable amounts of data and has excellent forecasting accuracy.
 From data preparation to building, executing and verifying results of analytical models, SAS not only speeds up our PDCA cycle, but also enables global expansion of the data.
 This is very important in terms of future expandability.”

-Yabe subsequently decided to adopt the SAS Platform in a configuration that includes AI, machine learning and visual analytics.
+Yabe subsequently decided to adopt SAS in a configuration that includes AI, machine learning and visual analytics.
 The system started operating within a short time.
 He soon created various analytical models and deployed them to resolve actual business issues.
 Repeating this PDCA cycle helped improve the models.

 Konica Minolta Japan – Facts & Figures

 Konica Minolta Japan first applied SAS to the optimization of consumable parts replacement, like toner.
 In the past, it was standard practice to retain enough space for three spare toner cartridges per customer.
 But sometimes customers didn’t want the toner taking up their office space, or they would discard the toner without using it because its expiration date had passed.
 After adopting SAS, Konica Minolta Japan was able to send these consumable parts at the customer’s rate of consumption.
 SAS made this possible through forecasts attained by machine learning, using data from multifunctional devices and other external data.
 This translated into improved customer satisfaction and cost reduction by minimizing the space previously used for storing toner and the time and trouble of delivering it.